You can't leave NJ dogs tied up outside in bad weather anymore

 A first offense has a fine of $100 and a $200 fine for a second offense, both at the discretion of the court.
 For a third offense, penalties already levied under existing animal cruelty laws would apply and allow for fines up to $1,000 and the confiscation of an animal in certain circumstances.

-Early last year, Atlantic County SPCA inspector Kate Warden found a dead puppy in its dog house outside a home in Buena Vista after receiving an anonymous call, the group said.
+In 2017, Atlantic County SPCA inspector Kate Warden found a dead puppy in its dog house outside a home in Buena Vista after receiving an anonymous call, the group said.
 A second dog was taken from the property in poor condition and passed away during the night, the SPCA said.

 Shortly before that, the Shore Animal Control in Seaville, which works with police in Cape May County cases of animal abuse, reported a case of a dog freezing to death in Middle Township after its owner let it outside but he fell asleep.
-In Lower Township, a short-hair labrador was found in a yard with a frozen bowl of water.
+In Lower Township, a short-hair Labrador was found in a yard with a frozen bowl of water.

-The new law supersedes local ordinances already in place in many communities, including Lower Township, Plainfield and Woodbridge, some of which had higher fines.
+The law supersedes local ordinances already in place in many communities, including Lower Township, Plainfield and Woodbridge, some of which had higher fines.

-Linda Gentille, owner of the Shore Animal Center in Seaville, said the center was among several animal protection agencies that pushed the legislation and singled out one of the bill's sponsors, state Sen. Jeff Van Drew, D-Cape May.
+Linda Gentille, owner of the Shore Animal Center in Seaville, told New Jersey 101.5 in 2018 that the center was among several animal protection agencies that pushed the legislation and singled out one of the bill's sponsors, state Sen. Jeff Van Drew, R-Cape May (a Democrat at the time).

 "I know Sen. Van Drew has been a big supporter of animal protection legislation and has tried to have these laws passed for many years, so this is a big success," Gentile said.

-Note: This article was originally published in 2018 and has been updated in reference to December 2020's first big snowstorm.